Glenn's Pens

 OMAS 360 Grey

-The 360 HT SE (Special Edition) Pearl Grey, was released in 2004.
-It is cotton resin, piston filled and the the same size as the standard 360.
-The trim is rhodium alley plated metal.
+The OMAS 360 HT SE (High Tech, Special Edition) Pearl Grey, was released in 2004.
+The pen is constructed of OMAS traditional cotton resin, and is piston filled, the same size as the regular 360.
+The trim is rhodium alloy plated metal.
 The 18 kt gold nib is also rhodium, coated.

 OMAS 360 2007 OMAS 360 2007